Henderson D-Day veteran receives highest honor from France

 Henderson World War II veteran William Kendall insists he’s “an average guy,” even after receiving the highest honor the French government bestows upon military personnel for their work in France during wartime.

-The former Navy radioman first class set up radio communications with England at Utah Beach on June 6, 1944 — the first day of the famed Allied invasion that liberated western Europe from Nazi Germany’s rule.
-He’d entered the combat zone nearly a year earlier, in July 1943, when he helped set up a communications center in Sicily, Italy.
-He was sent to Salerno, Italy, before heading to Normandy, France, in the lead-up to D-Day.
+The former U.S. Navy radioman first class set up radio communications with England at Utah Beach on June 6, 1944 — the first day of the famed Allied invasion that liberated Western Europe from Nazi Germany’s rule.
+He’d entered the combat zone nearly a year earlier, in July 1943, when he helped set up a communications center in Sicily.
+He was sent to Salerno, Italy, before heading to Normandy in the lead-up to D-Day.

 Kendall is part of the Sun City Anthem Veterans Club, a group of veterans living in that community.
 The club’s chief of staff, William Campbell, called Kendall “a shining example of our greatest generation.”